617

 Shortly after publishing the whitepaper, Nakamoto released the first version of the Bitcoin software, marking the launch of the Bitcoin network.
 Nakamoto’s breakthrough wasn’t creating new concepts but combining existing cryptographic elements in unique ways.
 The whitepaper described:

-- A peer-to-peer network structure
+• A peer-to-peer network structure

-- A solution to the double-spending problem
+• A solution to the double-spending problem

-- A proof-of-work consensus mechanism
+• A proof-of-work consensus mechanism

-- A decentralized public ledger (blockchain)
+• A decentralized public ledger (blockchain)

 The Concept of a Decentralized System

-Bitcoin was, or rather is, a result to a philosophical answer to the challenges of centralized banking.
+Bitcoin was, or rather is, a result of a philosophical answer to the challenges of centralized banking.
 A decentralized system would eliminate third-party intermediaries, mainly banks.
 Bitcoin offered a new way to handle transactions directly between users without banks acting as middlemen, using cryptographic proof instead of trust.

 The cypherpunk movement, a group of privacy activists who believed cryptography could protect personal freedom, strongly supported this radical vision.
 Bitcoin represented both a technological breakthrough and a powerful statement against the failed financial establishment.